ethereumjs/ethereumjs-monorepo/packages/vm/examples/run-code-browser/README.md

 First, follow these instructions:

-1. Run `npm run build:dist` in the root of this project
+1. Run `yarn run build:dist` in the root of this project

 ### Node

-1. Run `npm run example:node` in this directory
+1. Run `yarn run example:node` in this directory

 # Run Example in a Browser

-1. `npm run example:browser`
+1. `yarn run example:browser`
 1. Open [http://localhost:8080](http://localhost:8080) in a browser and check the result in web console.